LXD uses an image based workflow. It comes with a built-in image store where the user or external tools can import images.

 default profile.
 An image’s associated

-profiles can be overridden when launching a container by using the
+profiles can be overridden when launching an instance by using the

 --profile and the